catppuccin/.github/SUPPORT.md

 ### 3. Join the [Discord](https://discord.com/servers/catppuccin-907385605422448742)

-**Join our Discord server!** If you feel like your issue has gone stale or you don't feel comfortable raising a GitHub Issue, feel free to join our discord server!
+**Join our Discord server!** If you feel like your issue has gone stale or you don't feel comfortable raising a GitHub Issue, feel free to join our Discord server!
 The Catppuccin community is active on Discord and you can post your questions in our dedicated `#support` channel.

+You can also ask for help and guidance on creating new ports to be transferred into the Catppuccin GitHub organisation.
+Often, this can streamline the process as the feedback loop is usually faster on Discord compared to GitHub, and more people will be exposed/interested to your work, even if it's a work in a progress!